Zhoiuyy/Parking-Melbourne/README.md

 10. Find Car Park
 URL: https://easiparking.herokuapp.com/findCarPark
-Click the 'Find Car Park' on the middle bar, user can overviews the parking information of the Melbourne city,  find a suitable parking bay from the map, enter the parking bay ID to start parking.
+Click the 'Find Car Park' on the middle bar, user can overviews the parking information of the Melbourne city,  find a suitable parking bay from the map, enter the parking bay ID and press 'Start Parking' to start, the parking status will be recorded.
 views: views/findCarPark.pug
 routes: routes/findCarPark.js
+controllers: controllers/parkingController.js
+models: models/parkingHistory.js models/layer.js models/restriction.js

 11. Parking status
 URL: https://easiparking.herokuapp.com/FindCarPark/parking
-After choosing a parking bay, you've started parking now.
+After enter the parking bay, you've started parking now.
 You can view your parking status by clicking the 'parking' button at the top right corner.
-You can management your parking status here, there is a button 'end parking and pay' to click below.
+You can management your parking status here, there is a button 'End Parking And Pay' to click below.
 views: views/parking.pug
 routes: routes/findCarPark.js
 controllers: controllers/parkingController.js
 models: models/parkingHistory.js

 12. End parking
 End your parking and make a payment by clicking the 'end parking and pay' at the Parking status page.
 routes: routes/findCarPark.js
 controllers: controllers/parkingController.js
 models: models/parkingHistory.js

+testing: run npm test

+there are 6 tests
+for sign up
+1. check if we can create an account with existing username
+all username should be unique, will receive status code 400

+2. check if we can create an account with existing username
+will receive status code 200

+for account overview
+3. check if we can get an nonexistent account
+can not find an nonexistent account in database, will receive status code 400

+4. check if we can get account by a valid username
+will recevie satus code 200

+for account update
+5. check if we can update an nonexistent account
+can not find an nonexistent account in database, will receive status code 400

+6. check if we can update an account with valid input
+willreceive status code 200